 The son of Agamemnon and Clytemnestra, Orestes is in exile from his home city of Argos because he killed his mother (who herself killed his father).
-Pious and moral, Orestes is hounded by the… (read full character analysis)
+Pious and moral, Orestes is hounded by the… read analysis of Orestes

 The goddess of wisdom, civilization, justice, and skill, and a daughter of Zeus.
 Athena is the patron of Athens and the judge in Orestes’ trial.
-She strives for justice, but at the same time… (read full character analysis)
+She strives for justice, but at the same time… read analysis of Athena

 Ancient goddesses of vengeance, the Furies (or Erinyes) pursue and punish those who have sworn false oaths or betrayed sacred laws.
-In The Eumenides, they seek to punish Orestes for having killed his mother… (read full character analysis)
+In The Eumenides, they seek to punish Orestes for having killed his mother… read analysis of The Furies

 The god of light, prophecy, and music, Apollo is Orestes’ patron and has vowed to protect him.
-He despises the Furies, and believes that they have no right to seek vengeance against Orestes… (read full character analysis)
+He despises the Furies, and believes that they have no right to seek vengeance against Orestes… read analysis of Apollo

 Another Olympian god, Hermes is called upon by his half-brother, Apollo, to guide Orestes to Athens.
 Hermes is the messenger of the gods, a trickster, and the guide who brings dead souls down to the Underworld.